rafaeldepontes/fintech-microservice/README.md

 ### RabbitMQ

-- A queue named `card-issuance-requests` is used to handle card issuance requests asynchronously.
+- A queue named `card-issuance-request` is used to handle card issuance requests asynchronously.

 - The Exchanege used is `card-issuance-exchange` of type `direct` or `topic`, depending on the routing needs.